 The Mindfulness

-Ambassador Program (MAP)
+Program (MAP) and MIndful@work

-Ambassador Program (MAP)
+Mindfulness Ambassador Program (MAP) |

 As a core pillar of the Mindfulness Ambassador Program (MAP), we acknowledge and honour the important cultures, religions, and histories that have brought mindfulness to people and communities for centuries.
 During MAP, the Facilitators set the stage for inclusivity, diversity, and equity for mindfulness - welcoming participants of any faith, culture, and background to learn and examine how mindfulness can deepen their overall well-being.
 The MAP invites the discovery and reflection of all ways of being and becoming mindful.